Probesys/agentj/docs/readme.md

 ##### `COMPOSE_FILE`

-- `compose.dev.yml` will mount the code from your dev folder into app container, to ease development; and expose database port and log on the host
+- `compose.dev.yml` will mount the code from your dev folder into app container; and expose database port and log on the host
 - `compose.test.yml` will start 2 smtp servers and fix IP addresses of some containers.
 Also used in CI, it allows you to run [mail test script](../app/docker/tests/testmail.sh) from within the `app` container

-> to manually run the mail tests (a good idea to check you dev install, but **don't use it on a production setup**), run `docker compose exec -u www-data app ./docker/tests/testmail.sh`
+> to manually run the mail tests (a good idea to check your dev install, but **not on a production setup**), run `docker compose exec -u www-data app ./docker/tests/testmail.sh`

 ##### `UID`/`GID`